KSkwarczynski/ROOT-5.34-Projects/Plots/README.md

 # Inputs

-It is usual to keep all the inputs required in one common place for all your analysis work and use symlinks in the MaCh3 inputs directory.
-Scripts for doing this can be found in doc/external_files
+It is usual to keep all the inputs required in one common place for all your analysis work and use symlinks in the **MaCh3 inputs directory**.
+Scripts for doing this can be found in doc/external_files.

 The list of up to date inputs for each OA iteration can be found here: https://www.t2k.org/asg/oagroup/inputs

-Most of the files needed can be obtained from nextCloud or iRods
+Most of the files needed can be obtained from nextCloud or iRods.

-# Old List of Inputs for Reference
+## Old List of Inputs for Reference

 For ND280, at the moment we have two sets of splines: one for RHC Multi Pi and one for RHC Multi Track.
 Going forward we will be using RHC Multi Pi, but until this is fully validated use RHC Multi Track for SK development work.